Lesson 2: What Do Traders Trade in Forex?

 Unlike their major counterparts, minor currencies are not paired with the U.S. dollar.
 Instead, non-USD major currencies are traded against one another.

-These pairs are in the popular spectrum in the forex market.
+These pairs are in the popular spectrum of the forex market.
 However, they are less in demand than the major pairs, resulting in bigger price swings.

 Examples of popular minor currency pairs are: